 Isle of Arran with Ria

-As part of her trip here this month she was staying on the Isle of Arran.
-Ria missed out last year walking the Arran Coastal Way with us, so this was her chance to explore the island.
+As part of Ria’s trip here this month she was staying on the Isle of Arran.
+She missed out last year walking the Arran Coastal Way with us and my peaker friend Anne, so this was her chance to explore the island.
 To be able to share my favourite island with her was a real treat.

 We met at the new ferry terminal in Brodick.
 I was so excited to see her again.
 Even though we’d met twice before, we still didn’t really know each other very well.
 I was keen to hear if she’d enjoyed her stay on Arran.

 I was happy to hear she did and would like to return.
 Whenever I recommend a place to visit I always worry that people don’t have a good time.
 When our weather is being mischievous it can hide all the beautiful landscapes.

 We’d planned to walk the Glen Rosa circuit in Brodick, but dark clouds were sitting low, hiding any chance of seeing the mountains in the glen.